-State and Jurisdictional Humanities Councils General Operating Support Grants programs to the needs, resources, and interests of their state or jurisdiction, while also extending the reach of NEH-funded projects and further strengthening NEH's connection to local communities throughout the U.S. and its jurisdictions.
+The National Endowment for the Humanities (NEH) Office of Federal/State Partnership is accepting applications for State and Jurisdictional Humanities Councils General Operating Support Grants.
+The purpose of this program is to provide general operating support grants to humanities councils in the United States and its jurisdictions.
+State and jurisdictional humanities councils tailor their grantmaking and programs to the needs, resources, and interests of their state or jurisdiction, while also extending the reach of NEH-funded projects and further strengthening NEH's connection to local communities throughout the U.S. and its jurisdictions.
 NEH determines annual funding for each state and jurisdictional humanities council according to a legislatively mandated formula.